Why SAP Will Charge a Premium for 2025 ECC Support

 - SAP customers should look at SAP’s statements regarding the post-2025 ECC support as an opening point for negotiation.

-- SAP customers must find advice that is non-aligned with SAP for how to deal with this empty threat on the part of SAP.
+- SAP customers must find advice that is non-aligned with SAP to deal with this empty threat on the part of SAP.